Want to make your own water biscuits? Look no further than this simple, four ingredient water crackers recipe - perfect for cheese platters.

 - Cookie cutter - if you're making shapes

-Then make a well in the centre.
+Make a well in the center.

 Pour the olive oil and water into the well in the centre.